caring/coding-exercise-lead/README.md

 1. How long did you spend on the exercise?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the exercise then use this as an opportunity to explain what you would add.
 2. What was the most useful feature that you used that was added to a recent version of Ruby?
 Please link to a place where you used it.
 3. How would you track down a performance issue in production?
 Have you ever had to do this?

+## Submission

+When finished, please upload your solution as a .zip / .tar.gz, complete with git repo, to Dropbox / Google Drive etc, and send a link to mbessey@caring.com.
+Please don't publicly fork the repo, we don't want candidates drawing "inspiration" from each other 😉.

+If you have any questions don't hesitate to ask!